syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### MinorTickLength

-Use the 'MinorTickLength' property, to change the height of the minor ticks.
+Use the `MinorTickLength` property, to change the height of the minor ticks.

 {% tabs %}